NBA Rumors: Enes Kanter Reveals Why He Didn’t Sign With LA Lakers After Knicks Buyout

 After trading Ivica Zubac and Michael Beasley to the Los Angeles Clippers for Mike Muscala before the February NBA trade deadline, the Los Angeles Lakers created one roster spot that they could use to sign a free agent.
 One of the players the Lakers targeted was Enes Kanter.
 Unfortunately, after agreeing to a contract buyout with the New York Knicks, Kanter decided to play the remainder of the 2018-19 NBA season with the Portland Trail Blazers.

-In a recent interview with Stefan Bondy of New York Daily News, Enes Kanter revealed that when he officially parted ways with the Knicks, the Trail Blazers, Lakers, and three other NBA teams expressed interest in adding him to their roster.
+In a recent interview with Stefan Bondy of the New York Daily News, Kanter revealed that when he officially parted ways with the Knicks, the Trail Blazers, Lakers, and three other NBA teams expressed interest in adding him to their roster.
 Kanter said that he chose the Trail Blazers because it’s “the best place I can be.”

 The 26-year-old Turkish big man also said that the presence of LeBron James in Los Angeles is the main reason why he didn’t sign with the Lakers.
 After they previously engaged in a heated exchange of words on and off the court, Kanter believes it would be “very weird” to play alongside James.

 “It would be very weird.
-To go back to MSG and play the Knicks.
+To go back to [Madison Square Garden] and play the Knicks.
 It would be very weird,” Kanter said.
 “But I’m glad because I picked Portland.”

 Enes Kanter is pumping up the #Knicks again https://t.co/3k1zp0y6zu